kayua/VectorialClock-SysOp/README.md

 ![SysOP](Resources/ScreenSysOp.png)
 # Reliable Communication
-This code implements a communication system between two processes using sockets, allowing for the selection of the delivery semantics that best suits the application's context.
-Three delivery semantics are implemented: at most once, at least once, and exactly once.
+This code implements a communication system between two processes using sockets, with synchronization managed by vector clocks.
+In this system, the processes exchange messages over a network, where sockets serve as the communication channel, facilitating the transmission of data.
+Vector clocks, a key mechanism in distributed systems, are used to maintain the logical ordering of events across the processes.
+Each process maintains a vector timestamp that tracks the causal relationships between events in the system, ensuring that message delivery follows a consistent order, even in the absence of a global clock.
+This allows the system to detect and handle concurrency and causality violations, ensuring synchronized communication and correct message sequencing.

 ## 1. Steps to Install: